mschouler/aero-optim/docs/ffd.md

 Considering the figure notations, one notices that the deformation vector `Delta` corresponds to the list of deformations to be applied to the lower control points followed by those applied to the upper control points.
 In this case, `Delta` is: $$(D_{10}=0.,\, D_{20}=0.,\, D_{11}=1.,\, D_{21}=1.)$$ in lattice unit.
 The corner points are left unchanged so that the lattice corners remain fixed.

 ### Quick Experiments
-The `auto_ffd.py` scripts enables basic testing and visualization.
+The `auto_ffd.py` scripts is called with the `ffd` command.
+It enables basic testing and visualization.
 It comes with a few options:
 ```py
 ffd --help
 usage: ffd [-h] [-f FILE] [-o OUTDIR] [-nc NCONTROL] [-np NPROFILE] [-r] [-s SAMPLER] [-d [DELTA ...]]